tomekpanek/adk-java/a2a/README.md

 ### Quick Start

-All commands below assume you are in `/google_adk`.
+All commands below assume you are in `google_adk`.

 1. **Start the Spring webservice sample** (run in its own terminal)
    ```bash